 Preheat oven to 325 F.

-Combine half and half, butter, salt, and pepper in a small saucepan over medium-low heat and cook until butter melts.
-Do not let the cream boil.
+Combine half-and-half, butter, salt, and pepper in a small saucepan over medium-low heat and cook until butter melts.
+Do not let cream boil.

 Place thawed potatoes in a 13 x 9-inch glass baking dish.
 Pour hot cream and butter mixture over potatoes.
 Sprinkle with Parmesan cheese.